City Center

 - 2026, May 6th: Public Information Open House

-- City staff from Community Development and GOEDC staff will provide a brief presentation and answer questions regarding the potential project and downtown redevelopment.
+- City staff from Community Development and GOEDC staff provided a brief presentation and answered questions regarding the potential project and downtown redevelopment.

 - 2026, May 12th: Common Council meeting